estuary/flow/site/docs/guides/create-derivation.md

 Once you're familiar with creating a basic [Data Flow](../concepts/README.md#essential-concepts), you can take things a step further and transform your data with [derivations](../concepts/derivations.md).

 A **derivation** is a kind of Flow collection that results from the transformation of one or more other collections.
+This transformed stream of data keeps the order of the source data intact, and can then be **materialized** to an outside system or further transformed with another derivation.
+When you master derivations, you unlock the full flexibility and power of your Data Flows.

 :::info Beta
 Derivation creation is currently a developer workflow that uses [flowctl](../concepts/flowctl.md).